jiy016/Recipe-Rating-Analysis-Prediction/README.md

 - **Test Statistics**: Absolute differences in means.
 - **Significance Level**: 0.05

+After doing the permutation test, this is what we get:
 | **Column** | **p-value** | **Relation** |
 | --- | --- | --- |
 | *'minutes'* | 0.042 | √ |